danieloza/danieloza/README.md

 I built and maintain backend and automation systems for a real family-run salon business, used in daily operations.
 The systems support appointment workflows, invoice handling, daily revenue tracking, reporting, Telegram-based operations, CSV/PDF exports, backup workflows, and practical AI/OCR-assisted document handling.

 I also designed and published the salon's public website: [www.salondanex.pl](https://www.salondanex.pl).

-This work is not traditional enterprise employment, but it is real-world engineering: real user, real operational needs, direct feedback, maintenance responsibility, and business constraints.

 ## Flagship Projects